GbaLog/tracer/README.md

 Usage is the same as for `TRACE`.
 ##### TraceLevels
 Nothing interesting here, just 5 levels:
-- `VRB` - Vebose
+- `VRB` - Verbose
 - `DBG` - Debug
 - `WRN` - Warning
 - `INF` - Info
 - `ERR` - Error
 ##### Also you have to create and register `ConsoleWriter` or/and `FileWriter` if you need them.
-Out of box tracer provides only Console and File writer.
+Out-of-box tracer provides only Console and File writer.
 - ConsoleWriter provides output on console, you can only enable/disable it.
 - FileWriter has a feature to control file size and number of maximum files.